Chronology of World War II

 Panther of the 12th <i>SS Panzer</i> Division

-Waffen SS Grenadiers near a Panther
+Waffen SS Grenadiers

-Artillery Observers Direct the Shelling of Enemy Positions
+Directing the Shelling of Enemy Positions

-Finnish Soldiers in a Foxhole, One Holding a Panzerfaust
+Finnish Soldiers in a Foxhole

-Finnish soldiers in a foxhole
+Finnish Soldiers in a Foxhole

 Finnish 7.5cm Pak 40 Anti-tank Gun in Action